RobinKwong/robinkwong.github.io/_posts/2017-10-22-epic-day-one.md

 tags: [conference, ethnography]
 permalink: /epic-day-one/
 ---
 I am attending the [Ethnographic Practice in Industry Conference](https://2017.epicpeople.org) from October 22-25.
 Here are my notes from day one of the conference.
+[Day two notes are here](/epic-day-two/)

 ## Fundamentals of Observational Research